 founder and host

-Growing up in Concord, Massachusetts, Chuck began playing guitar at a young age and had various bands throughout his career.
+Growing up in Concord, Massachusetts, Chuck began playing guitar at a young age and had various bands throughout his life.

 A graduate of Northeastern University (BA History, '91), Chuck moved to New York in 1992 to attend The American Academy of Dramatic Arts (AOS, '94) for acting and was a member of the American Academy Company ('95).

-As a producer at VagaBOND Theatre Company, Chuck acted in and produced several original off-off Broadway plays and later produced independent feature films.
+As a founder and producer at VagaBOND Theatre Company, Chuck acted in and produced several original off-off Broadway plays and later produced independent feature films.

 In 1994 he began playing music again and co-founded acoustic rock trio Northern Point which released 3 albums: November (2005), Northern Point - Live at St. James Gate (2008) and After The Frost (2010).

 In 2010 Chuck moved back to Boston and co-founded The Butler Frogs with David G. Moore, Ronnie Hirschberg, Tim Fiehler and Greg Mara.
-Their first EP will come out Summer 2018.
+Their first EP will come out fall 2019.

-He left the corporate world in the fall of 2016 and Above The Basement now has his full attention.
+He left the corporate world in the fall of 2016 and is currently pursuing a Master’s Degree in History at Northeastern University.

 co-founder and host